Animar123/Yash_BlueStampPorfolio/index.md

 # Final Milestone

-In my third and final milestone, I implemeted an object detection software using tensorflow lite that allowed me to implemnt realtime objectdetection on the raspberry PI.
-I utilizeds google's tensorflow github library to use thier optimzed tensorflow computer vision model on the raspberry PI for fast realtime object detection and computer vision.
+In my third and final milestone, I implemented an object detection software using tensorflow lite that allowed me to implement real time object detection on the raspberry PI.
+I utilize google’s tensorflow github library to use their optimized tensorflow computer vision model on the raspberry PI for fast real time object detection and computer vision.

 ## Progress

-To impletment tensorflow lite on a raspberry PI, I needed to download different packages than what I already had from downloading tensorflow 2.1 on my raspberry PI.
-To do this, I used the command below to install the nessary packages in my virtual library:
+To implement tensorflow lite on a raspberry PI, I needed to download different packages than what I already had from downloading tensorflow 2.1 on my raspberry PI.
+To do this, I used the command below to install the necessary packages in my virtual library:

 ```bash
 pip install tflite-support